SUJIT-G/IndiaCart-Ecommerce-Firebase-SPA/README.md

 *   **Checkout:** Proceed from the cart to enter address details and simulate payment.
 *   **Profile:** Manage your details, view orders, and for sellers, access the seller dashboard.

-### For Administrators (`admin.html`)

-Open `admin.html` directly in your browser.

-*   **Login:** Use the Firebase account configured as an admin in your Firebase Realtime Database.
-*   **Dashboard:** View key metrics.
-*   **Manage Data:** Use the sidebar navigation to access sections for Products, Orders, Banners, Categories, Users, and Sellers.
-Perform CRUD operations as needed.

----

-## Deployment to GitHub Pages

-1.  **Create a New GitHub Repository:** Go to `github.com/new` and create a new public repository (e.g., `IndiaCart-Ecommerce-Firebase-SPA`).
-2.  **Push Your Code:**
-    ```bash
-    git init
-    git add .
-    git commit -m "Initial commit: IndiaCart E-commerce App"
-    git branch -M main
-    git remote add origin https://github.com/YOUR_USERNAME/IndiaCart-Ecommerce-Firebase-SPA.git
-    git push -u origin main
-    ```
-3.  **Enable GitHub Pages:**
-    *   On your GitHub repository page, go to **Settings > Pages**.
-    *   Under "Build and deployment", select "Deploy from a branch".
-    *   For "Branch", choose `main` and `/ (root)` for the folder.
-    *   Click "Save".
-    *   GitHub Pages will build and deploy your site.
-The URL will typically be `https://YOUR_USERNAME.github.io/YOUR_REPOSITORY_NAME/`.
-It might take a few minutes for the deployment to complete.

----

 ## Contributing